TomTkacz/EasyMSE/README.md

 # Developing EasyMSE

-To install with the necessary development dependencies, open a terminal and enter `pip install ezmse -e .[dev]`
+Clone the repository with `$ git clone "https://github.com/TomTkacz/EasyMSE.git"` Navigate to the root folder, open a terminal, and enter `$ pip install -e .[dev]`